charent/charent/README.md

 ### Hi there 👋

 Here are some facts of me:
-- 🔭 I’m currently working on: machine learning/deep learning, risk control, data mining and algorithm.
+- 🔭 I’m currently working on: machine learning / deep learning,  data analysis / risk control / data mining, and algorithm.
-- 🌱 I'm also working on those dictions of NLP: text classification, information extraction and text generation.
+- 🌱 I'm also working on those directions of NLP: text classification, information extraction and text generation.
 - 📫 ······